GabrieleDiCorato/vaxtalk/README.md

 3. **Synthesizing** information through a multi-agent workflow
 4. **Maintaining** conversation history during the session

+## 📡 Human Escalation Notifications

+When a conversation shows **high frustration or confusion**, VaxTalk can notify a human via Telegram and append a user-facing notice so people know someone is joining.

+1. Enable the flow by setting `ESCALATION_ENABLED=true` in `.env`.
+2. Provide `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` (direct chat or group ID).
+3. Tune thresholds with `ESCALATION_DIMENSIONS` and `ESCALATION_TRIGGER_LEVEL` (default: high frustration/confusion).
+4. Customize the Telegram payload and UI notice via `ESCALATION_MESSAGE_TEMPLATE` and `ESCALATION_NOTICE_TEXT`.

+If the Telegram call fails, the app logs a warning but continues responding; no retries are attempted for the same session.

 ## 🚀 Setup Guide

 ### Prerequisites